tbrumbaugh5396/project-deployment-explanation/README.md

 - "Jenkins is a self-contained, open source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software."

 Essentially, Jenkins is a tool to build, test, deliver and/or deploy software.

+Jenkins is a Continuous Deployment, Continuous Intergration (CD/CI) tool.